ThreadPool

 pub fn thread_count(&self) -> usize

-This function returns the number of threads in the thread pool
+Returns the number of worker threads in this pool.

 Trait Implementations§